|

 – Daughter

-Otis A. Palmer was a boat builder and Machinist in East Moriches, Long Island, N.Y.
+Otis A. Palmer was a boat builder and Machinist in East Moriches, Long Island, New York.
 According to the Encyclopedia of Biography, 1959, "Otis A. Palmer was self-taught", except for his public school education in the schools of East Moriches.
 "His interest in the construction of boats was fixed at an early age, and it is recorded that he built his first boat , a small scow, from an old fence when he was ten years old and he sold it for a bean shooter.
 At seventeen he built and sold a practical sailboat.
 The following year be built his first power boat, in which he installed a two-cylinder, two-cycle, four-horse power Palmer engine.
 This marked the start of his boat building career.
 He always designed his own bahts, using the simplest of drawing tools and working models."

 He worked also a carpenter and machinist.
 When he was nineteen years old, he built a house in Hasbrouck Heights, New Jersey, of which he was justly proud.
 He built several other houses between then and 1914 when he entered the Coast Guard.